 Other NGCS Services

-"Other NGCS Call" means a Call made by a Calling Party dialling 0843, 08442 through 08449, 0845, 0870, 08712 - 08719, 0872, 0873, or 09, (or any other Number Range defined by Ofcom for similar purposes) followed by the remainder of an NGCS Service Provider’s number.
+"Other NGCS Call" means a Call made by a Calling Party dialling a number starting with 0843, 08442 through 08449, 0845, 0870, 08712 - 08719, 0872, 0873, or 09, (or any other Number Range defined by OFCOM for similar purposes.

-Each Party shall take all reasonable steps to ensure that a person applying to be an NGCS Service Provider is adequately vetted prior to being accepted to minimise the risk of fraud, and to ensure compliance with any requirements of Phone-paid Services Authority (where appropriate).
+Each Party shall take all reasonable steps to ensure that a person applying to be an NGCS Service Provider is adequately vetted prior to being accepted to minimise the risk of fraud, and to ensure compliance with any requirements of OFCOM (where appropriate).
 Each Party shall take all reasonable steps to ensure that a person applying to be an NGCS Service Provider will offer the NGCS in good faith.

-Each Party shall convey Other NGCS Calls handed over from the other Party’s System to the appropriate terminal apparatus, or, in the case of BT, to the Operator System or a Third Party Operator’s system if the terminal apparatus is connected to that System or systems.
+Each Party shall convey Other NGCS Calls handed over from the other Party’s System to the appropriate terminal apparatus, or, to the Operator System or a Third Party Operator’s system if the terminal apparatus is connected to that System or systems.

 Neither Party shall have any obligation to convey Other NGCS Calls handed over from the other Party’s System intended for an NGCS Service Provider if that service provider has been suspended or terminated.

-Subject to the provisions of this Schedule, for the conveyance of each Other NGCS Call, the originating Party shall pay the terminating Party a charge calculated in accordance with the rate for such a Call specified from time to time in the Carrier Price List.
+Subject to the provisions of this Schedule, for the conveyance of each Other NGCS Call, the originating Party shall pay the terminating Party a charge calculated in accordance with the rate for such a Call specified from time to time in the Carrier Price List as notified in accordance with clause 13.2 and 14.2 of the Standard IP Interconnect Agreement.

 SERVICE SCHEDULE 5